government loan

 • Assumable — a future buyer can take over your low rate when you sell

-• Down payment can be 100% gift funds from family
+• Down payment can be 100% gift funds, if applicable

 • Mortgage insurance lasts the life of the loan unless you put 10%+ down